 The City has prepared a series of proposed zoning amendments to address concerns around height and privacy of second-story accessory dwelling units (ADU) above detached garages in rear yard, and to explore ways to incentivize one-story ADUs.
 These concerns stemmed from recent changes in the ADU regulations due to state law requirements.
 These draft amendments were reviewed by the Planning Commission on May 21, 2019 and June 18, 2019 and the City Council on July 22, 2019 and adopted on August 26, 2019.
+The regulations went into effect September 25, 2019.
 The City Council adopted the following amendments: